 Experience, Thoroughness, and Foresight

 You can learn about other common estate planning mistakes here, and try to anticipate concerns you might have when planning your own estate.
 It’s never too early to get started.
 No two estates are the same, however.
-If you’re serious about estate planning, schedule a free consultation with Attorney Robert Friedman at Friedman & Ranzenhofer, P.C., a trusted firm serving the Western New York community’s estate planning needs since 1955.
+If you’re serious about estate planning, schedule a legal consultation with Attorney Robert Friedman at Friedman & Ranzenhofer, P.C., a trusted firm serving the New York community’s estate planning needs since 1955.